slf70502991/java-socket-programming/README.md

 ## Client/Server Socket Connection
-Server: Wait for the request from the client, send message to the client.
+Server: Wait for the request from the client, send message to the client.<br>
 Client: Send requests to the server.